gudurujeevankumar/Portfolio_Website/README.md

 ## Deployment

-The website can be deployed on platform [Netlify](https://www.netlify.com/).
+The website was deployed on platform [Netlify](https://www.netlify.com/).

 ## Contact